1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Compare the differences.

-- Retrieve the information from the conflict file (the one with the exclamation mark) into the base file.
+- Retrieve the information from the conflicted file (the one with the exclamation mark) into the base file.

-- Delete the unsynchronized conflict file (the one with the exclamation mark and the mention
+- Delete the conflicted file that is not synchronized (the one with the exclamation mark and the label

 conflicted copy